A Menagerie of Art: South Carolina Artisans Center

 Bluffton Charities Oyster Roast

-The Beaufort Charities Oyster Roast is just a few days away, on March 5th at Live Oaks Park in Port Royal.
-In its 17th year, the Oyster Roast features all you can eat Beaufort oysters from 1-8 pm.
+The Beaufort Charities Oyster Roast is just a few days away, on March 5th at Live Oaks Park in Port Royal. Β In its 17thΒ year, the Oyster Roast features all you can eat Beaufort oysters from 1-8 pm.
 Entertainment will be provided by local bands The Entertainers and Steel Rail Express.
 The event also includes premium micro-brews, a full day children’s program, live auctions, and local vendors offering varied fairs.

 Walterboro History, Arts & Music Festival